CNaP-Lab/Toolkit_for_MIRA_LAB_Striatal_Segmentation/README.md

 The main operating script of the pipeline is main_CNNStriatalSegmentation.m.
 This script is called by CNNStriatalSegmentation_wrapper_script.m, which has a set of parameters that the user is instructed to adjust therein.
 Full running operations are discussed in the following section.

+INPUTS:
+1. T1-weighted structural MRI image in ACPC orientation
+2. NAT brain mask in ACPC orientation
+3. Bold functional MRI image

+OUTPUTS*:
+1. BOLDRes_NATspace_striatalCNNparcels_striatalCNN_unrotated_raw_StriatalCNNparcels.nii
+2. anatRes_NATspace_striatalCNNparcels_striatalCNN_unrotated_raw_StriatalCNNparcels.nii

+*These are the final outputs of the pipeline, provided with exact file names.
+Several intermediates are also generated and discussed in PIPELINE STEPS.

 II.
 RUNNING INSTRUCTIONS:
 1. Prior to downloading this GitHub repository on your system, ensure that you have the right versions of Python and required dependencies on your system.
 Refer to REQUIRED DEPENDENCIES, PYTHON VERSION, AND OTHER FILES, to ensure you have the proper versions of Python and required libraries.
 Please also ensure you have SPM12 on your system, which may be downloaded here: https://www.fil.ion.ucl.ac.uk/spm/software/spm12/.